Raster data as spatial layers

 Reclassify your data

-Using the r.reclass tool in QGIS (GRASS function).
-Change this aspect layer into 4 classes (four quandrants that represent NW, SW, SE, NE).
-This is only one methods of classification – but it works pretty slick (use the image below for an example).
+We’re going to reclassify the data using the r.reclass tool in QGIS (which is a GRASS function).
+Change this aspect layer into 4 classes (four quadrants that represent NW, SW, SE, NE).
+This is only one method of classification – but it works pretty slick (use the image below for an example).
 Call this layer unbc_aspect_reclass.tif

 Raster Calculator in QGIS